 It turns out it was just an issue with the http.config.
-The support tech said “it looked a bit barren”, and fixed the issue.
+The support tech said, “it looked a bit barren,” and fixed the problem.
 I’m not sure why this happened, but I have to admit it was a little irritating.
-With that said, their support was excellent as always, and the problem was fixed fairly quickly.
+With that said, the support was excellent as always, and the problem got fixed relatively quickly.

-I haven't seen any complaints on the forums about this kind of issue happening, so it’s evident this isn’t a common problem.
-At the end of the day, my websites work, and the support was great, so I’m still satisfied.
-(I’ll be digging into it more at a later date.)
+I haven't seen any complaints on the forums about this kind of issue happening, so it's evident this isn't a common problem.
+My websites work, and the support was great, so I'm still satisfied.
+(I'll be digging into it more at a later date.)

-Although, I do have to point out this no doubt contributes to their server uptime and reliability.
-By placing fixed process and inode caps, it prevents the server from overloading and crashing.
+Although, I do have to point out this contributes to their server uptime and reliability.
+By placing fixed process and inode usage caps, it prevents the server from overloading and crashing.
 Also, data caps won’t limit the vast majority of small to mid-sized business websites.

-While it’s true that other hosting providers have lower prices, they really cut back on the features and support.
-This is why I chose SiteGround above all others.
+While it’s true that other hosting providers have lower prices, they cut back on the features and support.
+For that reason, I chose SiteGround above all others.
 I’ve heard plenty of complaints from angry customers about their web hosting support being downright terrible.

 Personally, when a server issue eventually happens, I want my website functional and back online A.S.A.P.
 Once again, this isn't much of a con.
 Their prices aren't that high, and to be perfectly blunt about it, I'll gladly pay a little more for my web host to not piss me off.

 Con #1 - PCI Compliance Issue